League Game Schedules

 III.
 If a protest if filed during a game the coach of the protesting team shall immediately notify the umpire and the opposing coach that the game is being played under protest from that point on.
 This will provide all interested persons with the opportunity to take notice of the conditions surrounding the protest, aiding in the proper determination of the issue.
 Failure of a team to follow this procedure will result in the forfeiting of their right to file an official protest.

 - The formal protest must be filed within 24 hours of the game in question, if it is based on rules interpretations: and it shall be in the form of a letter, which must contain the names of the teams playing, the date, the field number, the umpire involved, and the rule that they claim has been misinterpreted.
 The letter shall be delivered to the President who will take it to the Executive Board for a decision.

 - A protest based on the ineligibility of a player must be filed with the GYGSA Board within 5 days of the game in question.

 - The GYGSA Board’s decision shall be final.

 Regulations for League Play

 - GYGSA or its committee shall draft schedules.
-Copies will be issued to each coach, the concessions coordinator, the league coordinator, the Umpire Association, and the field coordinator.
+Copies will be issued to each coach, the league coordinator, the Umpire Association, and the field coordinator.
 Re-scheduling of games must be approved by the GYGSA or its committee.